 - You can do a search by given name(s), surname and regimental number of a soldier.
-By clicking on Hide/Show Advanced Search Options, you will also be able to search by his place of birth, his address at time of enlistment or his unit.
-If you want to browse the service files that are already digitized, select yes in the dropdown box beside the label Digitized File.
+By clicking on Hide/Show Advanced Search Options, you can also search by the soldier’s place of birth, his address at the time of enlistment, or his unit.
+If you want to browse the digitized service files, select yes in the drop-down box beside the label Digitized File

 Second World War (1939–1945)

-- Information on the cause of death
+- Information on the individual’s cause of death

 - You can do a search by given name(s), surname and service number of a soldier.
-By clicking on Hide/Show Advanced Search Options, you will also be able to search by his place of birth, his address at time of enlistment, his rank or his unit.
-If you want to browse the service files that are already digitized, select “yes” in the dropdown box beside the label "Digitized File".
+By clicking on Hide/Show Advanced Search Options, you can also search by the soldier’s place of birth, his address at the time of enlistment, his rank, or his unit.
+If you want to browse the digitized service files, select “yes” in the drop-down box beside the label Digitized File

-For information on how to consult or obtain copies of these Second World War – War Dead 1939–1947 files, please see How to obtain copies or consult a file.
+- For information on how to consult or obtain copies of these Second World War – War Dead 1939–1947 files, please see How to obtain copies or consult a file